Tip: how to create workwear looks in summer?

 Photo credit: Borasification.

-Disclaimer: we welcome a new contributor to our columns, Mathieu, passionate about workwear.
-Faced with increasingly hot days, he gives us his (rich) thoughts on a question that has disturbed him for a long time: how to create workwear looks in summer?
+Disclaimer: we welcome a new contributor to our columns, Mathieu, a workwear enthusiast.
+Faced with increasingly hot days, he gives us his (rich) thoughts on a question that has long troubled him: how to create workwear looks in summer?
 The floor is his!

 -

 Why ask such a question?
-Quite simply because raw denim, flannel and work boots are not very suitable for the summer temperatures which transform most cities into saunas...
+Simply because raw denim, flannel and work boots are not very suitable for the summer temperatures that turn most cities into saunas...

-Passionate about workwear, lovers of imperfect indigo, fans of Japanese wabi-sabi, my quest for a "raw" style quickly came up against the scorching heat of sunny days .
+Passionate about workwear, lovers of imperfect indigos, fans of Japanese wabi-sabi, my quest for a "raw" style quickly came up against the scorching heat of the sunny days .

-The heart of the problem comes from the very essence of workwear style: born to respond to the rough conditions of the American Far North or the rigors of the factory, it is characterized by its robustness and thickness.
-As a result, it quickly becomes difficult to deal with the hassle of a July weekend with friends.
+The heart of the problem comes from the very essence of the workwear style: born to respond to the harsh conditions of the Great American North or the rigors of the factory, it is characterized by its robustness and thickness.
+Suddenly, it quickly becomes difficult to deal with the heat of a July weekend with friends.

-When the 20 oz of your splendid Oni Denim turns against you.
+When the 20 oz of your gorgeous Oni Denim turns against you.

-To my great astonishment, I realized that the web did not offer satisfactory answers to this problem.
-Even the wise Nicolo, although accustomed to questions from readers, only satisfied me half…
+To my great surprise, I realized that the web did not offer satisfactory answers to this problem.
+Even the wise Nicolo, who is used to readers' questions, only half satisfied me...

-For your information, that was almost two years ago.
-Since then, I have been developing a personal reflection at the same time as this stylistic quest, and I believe it is useful to share it with you today.
+For your information, it was almost two years ago.
+Since then, I have been maturing a personal reflection at the same time as this stylistic quest, and I believe it is useful to share it with you today.

-How, then, can we develop a resolutely workwear style during the (very) sunny days ?
-This is what we are going to see together.
+So how can you develop a resolutely workwear style during the (very) nice days ?
+That's what we're going to see together.

 It's all about influence(s)

-Like many styles, workwear is built on iconic, mythologized figures, reinterpreted endlessly.
-Old-fashioned worker, bearded lumberjack, fifties biker, vintage sailor… laudable references but not suitable for summer.
+Like many styles, workwear is built on emblematic figures, mythologized, reinterpreted endlessly.
+Old-fashioned worker, bearded lumberjack, fifties biker, vintage sailor… Laudable references but not suitable for summer.

 To face the rise in mercury, the most relevant tip, to my knowledge, remains to diversify your palette of references and draw inspiration from neighboring styles .
 “Cousin” workwear archetypes more suited to southern, even tropical temperatures.

-We could cite the great military family, whose desert rats were not half-tough.
-The cinematic figure of the 1940s explorer “spielberguized”.
-Or even some vintage sports/streetwear inspirations dear to the great Nigel Cabourn
+We could mention the great military family, whose desert rats were not half-hard.
+The cinematic figure of the “spielberguized” 40s explorer.
+Or even certain vintage sports/streetwear inspirations dear to the great Nigel Cabourn

-Without betraying the workwear spirit, invoking inspirations similar to it can be useful to compose looks adapted to extreme heat.
+Without betraying the workwear spirit, invoking inspirations that come close to it can be useful for creating looks that are suitable for high temperatures.

-In short, it's about finding something to exchange your inspirations without betraying your tastes and colors, to match them at your leisure, according to your affinities and through trial and error.
-The previous list is far from exhaustive…
+In short, it's about finding something to swap your inspirations without betraying your tastes and colors, to match them at leisure, according to your affinities and by trial and error.
+The previous list is far from exhaustive...

 The importance of color choice

-The workwear palette is dominated by the deep blue of indigo, which highlights its famous fades .
-Beautiful, certainly, but not very passable once you pass the 25°C mark.
-When the heat comes, we will prefer to lighten these blues to make them more reflective.
+The workwear palette is dominated by the deep blue of indigo, which highlights its famous fades. .
+Beautiful, certainly, but not very practical once the temperature has passed 25°C. When the heat comes, we will prefer to lighten these blues to make them more reflective.

 We can also borrow earth tones the brightest.
-Neutral shades which replace the range of blues in a very masculine way , while being perfectly complementary to it: olive, khakis, beige, ecru, taupe, camel, sand, rust...
+Neutral shades that replace the range of blues in a very masculine way , while being perfectly complementary to it: olive, khaki, beige, ecru, taupe, camel, sand, rust…

-White and all its off-white and ecru shades naturally have their place, as well as light and mottled grays, referring to more sportswear worlds.
+White and all its off-white and ecru shades naturally have their place there, as well as light and mottled greys, referring to more sportswear worlds.

 Why not play with patterns?

-However, pastel tones and too bright colors should be avoided.
-Indeed, they are specific to other influences and would therefore be counterproductive in our approach, which is otherwise sufficiently technical.
+However, we will avoid pastel tones and overly bright colours.
+Indeed, they are specific to other influences and would therefore be counterproductive in our approach, which is sufficiently technical in other respects.

-Certain patterns can also be included , preferably in small touches.
+Some patterns can also be part of it , preferably in small touches.
 We can have fun with all the varieties of camo, but also some not too fine stripes evoking hickory .

-Large light checks, polka dots and slightly raw gingham are also possible.
-We will just avoid tartans that are too dark and “rich”, which refer more to an autumnal universe.
+Large light checks, polka dots and slightly rough gingham are also possible.
+Just avoid tartans that are too dark and “rich”, which are more reminiscent of an autumnal world.

 Patterns and workwear style are not incompatible, far from it...

-The more experienced, or fans of old-fashioned Japanese workwear, can even try denim patchwork...
+The more experienced, or fans of old-style Japanese workwear, can even try their hand at denim patchwork...

 More offbeat, I must confess a very personal penchant for Hawaiian-style shirts with large patterns.
-Opened over a white tee, I find that they offer a little tropical kitsch side which, admittedly, ultimately makes them quite badass.
+Open over a white tee, I find that they offer a little tropical kitsch side which, assumed, ultimately makes you quite badass.

 Material rhymes with workwear

-Behind every workwear fan lies a lover of beautiful materials .
-Ones that are patinated with love.
-Moving him away from his indigo lands can, for him, be a source of anxiety...
+Behind every workwear fan hides a lover of beautiful materials .
+Those that are lovingly patinated.
+Taking him away from his indigo lands can be a source of anxiety for him...

 Summer denim?

-Let's comfort this Okayama lover first : there are many miracle weights, under 10oz, allowing you to wear denim in summer.
-Same selvedge.
-Canvases often mixed with linen or hemp, lighter, and which make the maneuver more or less playable.
+Let's comfort this Okayama lover first : there are miracle weights, under 10oz, that allow you to wear denim in summer.
+Even selvedge.
+Fabrics often mixed with linen or hemp, lighter, and which make the maneuver more or less playable.

 This is particularly the case with specialists like Naked & Famous, Gustin or here with our Japanese canvas pants .

 Some purist brands offer very thick canvases (15–20oz) but “low tension”, that is to say with a loose and airy weave.
 This would therefore allow these “mammoths” to be worn in hot weather.
-That said, I have never tested such parts so I will refrain from commenting.
+That said, I have never tested such pieces so I will refrain from any comment.

 In any case, the choice of models is rather limited.
-In the case of light denim, their strength is necessarily reduced and the washing cannot be optimal either.
+In the case of lightweight denims, their strength is necessarily reduced and the washing cannot be optimal either.

-A word of advice, therefore: leave your comfort zone and get away from your beloved thick raw canvases for a few weeks.
+A watchword, therefore: leave your comfort zone and move away from your beloved thick, raw canvases for a few weeks.

 We immediately think of Rip-stop, this military material with ultra-light cotton canvas (~6oz) reinforced by a grid of thicker nylon threads, giving it its characteristic appearance and solidity. .

-Note that the rip-stop develops a fade that is very friendly to the sun and wear, which will delight fans of fades.
+Note that the rip-stop develops a very pleasant wash in the sun and with wear, which will delight fans of fades.

-• the "sateen" of the US army and its striated texture, with a raw and original rendering,
+• the US army's "sateen" and its striated texture, with a raw and original rendering,

 • or very tight rafters,

-• even some slightly felted, thick and faded poplins .
+• or even some slightly felted, thick and faded poplins .

-Open-mindedness, especially regarding materials, will be your best ally.
+Open-mindedness, especially regarding subjects, will be your best ally.

-An old cousin of denim, the robust canvas lends itself well to superlight thicknesses , which can go down to 5oz for pants!
-Its grain, but also the fading that this canvas develops with use, are a joy for any workwear lover.
+An old cousin of denim, the sturdy canvas lends itself well to superlight thicknesses , which can go down to 5oz for pants!
+Its grain, but also the fading that this canvas develops with use are a joy for any workwear enthusiast.
 However, the material is rather rare, and even more so on these weights.
-Damage...
+Too bad...

-Chambray is also a perfect ally in this quest for authenticity, since its adoption by the American Navy.
-Finally linen, with its natural slub , its robustness, its nervous “hand” and its unrivaled breathing is your best friend under the sun.
+Chambray is also a natural ally in this quest for authenticity, and this since its adoption by the American Navy.
+Finally, linen, with its natural slub , its robustness, its nervous "hand" and its unmatched breathing is your best friend under the sun.

 But you already knew that.